We hear it from our alumni all the time. Recovery is life. Recovery is health.

 We use those medications as needed, and to the extent desired by the patient and indicated by their condition, to allow patients to focus on their recovery.
 The goal is to eventually wean patients off of scheduled medications if possible, through a careful tapering process, allowing them to live a drug-free life.

-Continuing On To Partial Hospitalization or Intensive Outpatient Treatment
+Is Partial Hospitalization or Intensive Outpatient Treatment Recommended After Detoxification?

 While detoxification is a very important step, it is only the first part of the recovery journey.
-Just like drug and alcohol use don’t immediately become addictions, recovery from addiction also takes time.
+Just like drug and alcohol use don’t immediately become addictions, recovery from drug or alcohol addiction also takes time.

 Substance abuse can change the way the brain functions, altering the way you think, your sense of self and the way you relate to those around you.
-Detoxification should be followed by substance abuse counseling and treatment, such as our Day Treatment/Partial Hospital Program or Intensive Outpatient Treatment Program.
-Through these programs, individuals get at the root causes of their addiction and learn new strategies for dealing with life’s challenges.
+Detoxification should be followed by chemical dependency counseling and treatment, such as our Day Treatment/Partial Hospital Program or Intensive Outpatient Treatment Program.
+Through these rehabilitation programs, individuals get at the root causes of their dependencies and learn new strategies for dealing with life’s challenges.
 In the Day Treatment/Partial Hospital Program and Intensive Outpatient Treatment Program, patients:

 - Gain insights into the core issues that drive self-destructive behavior.